dotagod/ironsoft-coding-challenge/README.md

 ### Time Complexity

 - **O(n)** where n is the length of the input string
-- Each character is processed exactly once
+- Each character is processed exactly once in a single pass

 ### Space Complexity

 - **O(m)** where m is the length of the output string
 - Uses a StringBuilder for efficient string building
+- Minimal additional memory usage with simple state tracking variables

 ## Requirements